datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 **Inverse relationType:** :ref:`HasOutput`

-**Example and Usage Notes:** May be used to connect the outputs of awards, projects, and software to their sources.
+**Example and Usage Notes:** May be used to connect the outputs of awards, projects, software, etc. to their sources.

 .. code:: xml